a3rev-ai/def-wc-subscriptions/.github/SETUP.md

 ## Overview

-The workflow automatically:
+The workflow automatically on **every commit**:
-1. Detects version changes in the main plugin file
+1. Detects version in the main plugin file
-2. Creates a git tag for the new version
+2. Checks if version tag already exists on GitHub
+3. **If tag exists:** Deletes existing GitHub release and tag
-3. Builds a production-ready zip file
+4. Builds a production-ready zip file
-4. Uploads the zip to private Amazon S3 bucket (no public access)
+5. Uploads the zip to private Amazon S3 bucket (no public access)
-5. Generates and uploads changelog.txt to public S3 bucket
+6. Uploads changelog.txt from repository to public S3 bucket
-6. Invalidates CloudFront cache for the changelog
+7. Invalidates CloudFront cache for the changelog
+8. Creates a git tag for the version (fresh or recreated)
-7. Creates a GitHub release
+9. Creates a GitHub release with download links

+**This means:**
+- 🔄 Every commit fully updates S3, tags, and GitHub releases
+- 🏷️ Tags and releases are recreated if they already exist
+- 📦 You can push bug fixes without bumping version (everything gets updated)
+- 🆕 Bump version when you want a new version number

 ## Architecture